abarker/pytest-helper/doc/sphinx_docs/index.rst

    `script_run` or via the usual invocation of pytest from the command line. ::

       import pytest_helper
       pytest_helper.script_run(self_test=True, pytest_args="-v")

+      # Put these pytest_helper calls after the script_run call.
       pytest_helper.auto_import()  # Do some basic imports automatically. pytest_helper.sys_path(add_parent=True)
       # pytest_helper.sys_path("..")  # Does the same thing as the line above.